haskell/pvp/v1.1/pvp-specification.md

     version number bumped, as required by the PVP.
 2. Package B, which can still work with the old and new version of package A, changes its dependency on package A to allow for both versions.
-Package B only gets a patch-level bump.
+Package B only gets a minor version number bump.
-3. Package C might or might not compile, depending on which patch-level version of package B is used.
+3. Package C might or might not compile, depending on which minor version of package B is used.

 The PVP could require that package B must bump its major version number